ofiwg/libfabric/man/fi_endpoint.3.md

   the fi_tc_dscp_set and fi_tc_dscp_get function definitions for details on their use.

+## optional_caps - Optional Capabilities

+The requested optional capabilities of the context.
+If the optional_caps field is 0 on input to fi_getinfo(), the capabilities fi_info optional_caps field will be used.
+See [`fi_getinfo`(3)](fi_getinfo.3.html) for a discussion on primary, secondary, and optional capabilities.

+Note that during endpoint and context allocation, optional_caps will be ignored.

 # RECEIVE CONTEXT ATTRIBUTES

 Attributes specific to the receive capabilities of an endpoint are